abhisharma404/sample/sample.md

 - Testing project on various Linux flavours
 - Peforming bug fixes
 - Extending support to different Linux distributions
-- Using SecureTea as a service instead of a python package
+- Using SecureTea as a service instead of a Python package
-- Packaging on `.deb` , `.rpm` Linux packages
+- Packaging on `DEB` , `RPM` Linux packages

-Long roadmap:
+**Long roadmap:**

 - Improving the current features

 - Adding more features
-    - SecureTea browser plugin: A plugin which can scan for harmful URL, monitor every URL, detect phishing sites & restrict internet activity.
+    - **SecureTea browser plugin:** A plugin which can scan for harmful URL, monitor every URL, detect phishing sites & restrict internet activity.
-    - Real-time log visualization & monitoring dashboard - If plotted in a graph with the right metrics, they can give back so vitalinformation just by looking.
+    - **Real-time log visualization & monitoring dashboard:** If plotted in a graph with the right metrics, they can give back so vitalinformation just by looking.
 And plotting them realtime? ​ We are catching a thief red-handed​ , that’s quite cool!
 We can use Plotly to build this, it’s much more easy to integrate with a Flask app.
-    - Enhance AntiVirus
+    - **Enhance AntiVirus:**
       a.
 Behavioural​ based:
           i.
 Bring machine learning to detect and predict malware using Portable Executable(PE) headers​ . ii.
 Analyze the behaviour of a file by looking at its ​ API call​, it’s h​ooks with the Kernel​, it’s startup​, ​ system calls​ & TCP connections by using machine & deep learning. iii.
 Convolutional neural networks ​ (CNN)​ for ​ malware visualization​ .
       b.
 Integrate volatility​ to perform m emory malware​ analysis.
         i.
 Catching memory malware is one of the toughest thing out there, catching it will advance our anti-virus even more.
-"""edit here."""

 ## Personal experience and journey